 Chiropractic care is a treatment option for many types of pain.
 Whether you deal with recurring lower back pain or are experiencing whiplash symptoms after a car accident, chiropractic adjustments and other care can provide you with relief.
 Keep in mind that the number and frequency of chiropractic treatments you’ll need for optimal relief depend on how severe your pain is and what is causing it to occur.

 Chiropractic treatment has certain advantages over other forms of treatments.
 It does not cause adverse effects or side effects, and it does not come with the risk of addiction as prescription medications do.
 It also provides pain relief that lasts longer than the short-term relief offered by over-the-counter pain relievers.
 Chiropractic care also provides a safe and non-invasive treatment option for those who do not want to undergo surgery, which comes with the risk of infection, bleeding and other complications.
-Our doctors at Health First Injury & Pain Centers can determine which types of chiropractic care are best for your condition.
+We can determine which types of chiropractic care are best for your condition.